GlitchCog/ChatGameFontificator/README.md

 * Why didn't you tell me there were more game fonts available than just those in the Preset menu?

 I'm sorry, I should have mentioned that you can use the Font/Border tab to select fonts from some games that aren't even represented with a preset option.
+Making presets is more tedious than you might think because I take care to try to match ever aspect of the game's dialog, including pixel-perfect kerning, line spacing, text positioning and coloration.
+I don't always get it exactly correct, but many of the presets represent exactly how the text would appear if it were actually in the game.

-* Could I please see an exhaustive list of the fonts represented in this program?
+* Could I please see an exhaustive list of all 71 games represented in this program?

   - 7th Dragon Name
+  - Bahamut Lagoon
+  - Bart vs. the Space Mutants
   - Chrono Cross
   - Chrono Trigger
   - Crystalis
+  - Dr. Mario
   - Dragon Warrior
   - Dragon Warrior II
   - Dragon Quest I.II (SFC)